-This 18-mile (29 km) trail that climbs gradually over 3,500 feet, begins at the Yellowstone Picnic Area, ends near the confluence of the Lamar River and Soda Butte Creek, and provides a good chance of seeing bison, elk, bear, and pronghorn.
+This 18-mile (29 km) trail that climbs gradually over 3,500 feet, begins about a mile east at the Yellowstone Picnic Area, ends near the confluence of the Lamar River and Soda Butte Creek, and provides a good chance of seeing bison, elk, bear, and pronghorn.
 This can be a difficult hike as the trail seems to almost disappear at points, and the trek requires crossing the Lamar River near the end of the trail at the 16.2-mile mark, which is usually unfordable until late July or early August.
 All these factors should be considered before venturing out on this trail.

 At around one mile into the hike you junction with Yellowstone River Overlook Trail.
 We recommend you take a quick little detour on the Overlook Trail to a beautiful view of the Yellowstone River and Tower Creek, which is seen flowing into it.
 After returning to Specimen Ridge Trail it continues to climb and soon provides a view of the distal end of the Grand Canyon of the Yellowstone.
 Of note to anglers is that at about 2.5 miles into the hike, you encounter the Agate Creek Trailhead which is used for access to some prime fishing on the Yellowstone River.
 The trail to the river drops nearly 1300 feet to the river.